nikhil-2000/sudokuSolver/README.md

-# sodukuSolver
+# sudokuSolver

-Completes an soduku by applying backtracking
+Completes an sudoku by applying backtracking